tokio-rs/website/content/docs/going-deeper/tasks.md

 closure is executing if [`park`] is called then a special [`Task`] handle is returned. [`Task`] handles returned in the scope of a [`with_unpark_event`] call will do extra work on an `unpark`, specifically running all unpark events before calling the inner [`Unpark`] itself.
-This "exta work" is defined by the [`UnparkEvent`], which is constructed with an [`EventSet`] and a `usize`.
+This "extra work" is defined by the [`UnparkEvent`], which is constructed with an [`EventSet`] and a `usize`.
 Essentially when a task is unparked, it will take all unpark events and call [`insert`] with the [`EventSet`] and `usize` specified.